SoftFluent/CodeFluent-Entities-Documentation/modeling/import.md

 # Import

-The modeler integrated to Visual Studio provides a wizard to import your existing database (Microsoft SQL Server or Microsoft SQL Server CE) or schema (Entity Framework).
+The modeler provides a wizard to import your existing database or schema:

-The supported technologies
+* Microsoft SQL Server
+* Microsoft SQL Server CE
+* Entity Framework

 This wizard can be accessed from several ways depending your usage.